Super Lawyers

 • Blood clots in the pelvis or lungs

 It is important to note all of these infections are more likely to develop and become fatal for premature babies.
-However, in these cases the risks are still relatively rare, with around 15% chance of brain complications and a 10-20% chance of developing pneumonia.
+However, the risks are still relatively rare in these cases, with around a 15% chance of brain complications and a 10-20% chance of developing pneumonia.

 Can Chorioamnionitis Cause Stillbirth?